mnuhn/jax-playground/004-Wind-Prediction/README.md

 ## Filter days with broken data

-`check-data.py` runs over data for each day and throws out days for which there is at least 1 entry NOT fullfilling the folowing conditions:
+`check-data.py` runs over data for each day and throws out days for which there is at least 1 entry NOT fullfilling the following conditions:

 Field        | What       |   Min | Max
 -------------|------------|------:|------: